FatPenguinSound/maxmspAbstractions/README.md

 This abstraction calculates the gain scalars for output.

 ### distanceCalculator
-Same patch as in the top-level version.
+Calculates distance in three dimensions.

 ## mspFaderConverter
 Convenience abstraction for Max/MSP to convert a slider into a fader.